-Acute or first-time sinusitis which has troubled a patient only for a few days is easily treated and responds very well to both Chinese and acupuncture.
+Acute or first-time sinusitis which has troubled a patient only for a few days generally responds very well to both Chinese herbs and acupuncture.
 However, many people suffer from chronic sinusitis which refers to an ongoing condition, often appearing to have gone, but which constantly recurs, often manifesting as a post-nasal drip, or headaches.
 Allergic rhinitis (hayfever) has also been the subject of significant research showing strong evidence of the effectiveness of acupuncture.

-Chronic sinusitis is notoriously resistant to treatment – even powerful steroid-based drugs achieve only temporary results, and sometimes very little improvement at all.
-Chinese medicine also regards it as a stubborn condition which may need a long course of treatment and considerable patience to achieve long-lasting results.
+Chronic sinusitis is notoriously resistant to treatment – even powerful steroid-based drugs sometimes achieve only temporary results, and sometimes very little improvement at all.
+Chinese medicine also regards sinusitis as a stubborn condition which may need a longer course of treatment and considerable patience to achieve long-lasting results.

 This is because there is a resilient, hard-to shift layer of phlegm coating the sinuses.
 It is a bit like the build-up of oil on the walls of a kitchen where there is a lot of deep frying and very little cleaning.
 After all, it is not easy to give the sinuses a good scrub!
 Salt water rinses using a bowl of tepid salty water drawn up into the nasal cavity via the nostrils, or a neti pot, or even a salt water nasal spray, are very helpful in drying and loosening the stubborn sticky substance, but this method is not usually adequate by itself.

-Chinese herbs can be very effective to open the sinuses and nasal passages, to dry the phlegm, and also to reduce the body’s tendency to produce so much phlegm.
-An important adjunctive treatment is diet: eliminate foods which produce phlegm, and include those foods which help to reduce it.
+Chinese herbs can be very helpful to open the sinuses and nasal passages, to dry the phlegm, and also to reduce the body’s tendency to produce so much phlegm.
+An important adjunct is diet: eliminate foods which are thought to produce phlegm, and include those foods which help to reduce it.

 - Eliminate or at least significantly reduce the amount of dairy products you consume.
 Please don’t believe that you NEED dairy food in your diet to provide calcium or other nutrients – this is a fallacy disseminated by advertisements – hardy the best place to get nutritional information.
 Soy milk (especially the commercial kind with all the additives) is also phlegm-producing.
 Please see the notes below for alternatives to dairy.